Wings Up: Production

 Stock footage of a Boeing B-17E Flying Fortress is featured in the opening and closing sequences of Wings Up.

 Reception

 Wings Up was typical of the training and recruitment films of the period produced under the auspices of the Office of War Information.

+It was on a list of twenty-one films announced as Academy Award nominees for Short Subject Documentary but the Documentary Award Committee subsequently narrowed the field to seven titles and Wings Up was not included on the final ballot.